manchenkoff/docker-server/README.md

 ### Apache SSL

-If you want to use HTTPS with Apache, please generate and mount (docker volumes) the certificate file by executing the following command
+If you want to use HTTPS with Apache, please generate the SSL certificate (before build container) by executing the following command

 ```bash
 openssl req -new -newkey rsa:4096 -days 3650 -nodes -x509 -subj \